Classical Neural Networks on Quantum Devices via Tensor Network Disentanglers: A Case Study in Image Classification: Implicit disentanglers via gradient descent

 \textbf{CIFAR-10 classification.} The results of the CIFAR-10 experiments are presented in Table \ref{table:implicit_cifar}.
 We began by training a TNN for CIFAR-10 classification with the architecture shown in Fig.~\ref{fig:CIFAR_experiments}(i).
 The corresponding disentangled TNN, depicted in Fig.~\ref{fig:CIFAR_experiments}(ii), was obtained by setting all $M_i = N_i = 0$.
 Unlike the MNIST case, we did not fully disentangle the MPOs; instead, we set all MPO bond dimensions to be larger than one but smaller than those in the initial TNN.
 Once again, adding only CNOT disentanglers resulted in a slight improvement in accuracy.
 Adding 1-body and 2-body disentanglers also improved accuracy.
 The details of the circuit layers inside our CIFAR models are listed in Table \ref{tab:circuits_CIFAR}.

 The best-performing model was, once again, obtained using a combination of one-body and two-body gates.
-While this model does not yet match the baseline accuracy---owing to its substantially fewer parameters (25.3k) compared to the baseline (36.7k), it sufficiently demonstrates our main point.
-We expect that adding more variational gates would enable it to achieve baseline performance.
+This model does not yet match the baseline accuracy---owing to its substantially fewer parameters (25.3k) compared to the baseline (36.7k).

+We emphasize that the modest parameter reduction in this CIFAR-10 proof-of-concept (36.7k $\to$ 25.3k) is not, by itself, a motivation for deploying quantum hardware.
+Rather, it illustrates the primary mechanism studied in this work: quantum disentangling circuits can compensate for a reduction in MPO bond dimension, thereby preserving accuracy even when the classical tensor network is deliberately constrained to a smaller bond dimension.

+At scale, the relevant constraint is not the absolute number of parameters in these small models, but the classical cost of increasing the MPO bond dimension.
+Increasing $\chi$ improves the expressivity of an MPO layer, but it also increases the cost of tensor-network contractions and the memory footprint.
+In contrast, surrounding a fixed-bond-dimension MPO $M'_{\chi'}$ with quantum circuits $\mathcal{Q}_L,\mathcal{Q}_R$ provides an alternative way to recover lost performance without increasing the classical tensor-network complexity.

+Beyond this compression role, our results also suggest a secondary implication: circuit layers may serve as an additional expressive resource.
+In some settings (e.g., the MNIST results in Table~\ref{table:implicit_mnist}), adding trainable quantum gates allows the hybrid model to match or even exceed the original baseline accuracy, indicating that circuit depth can enlarge the effective function class represented by $\mathcal{Q}_L M'_{\chi'} \mathcal{Q}_R$.
+While this expressive enhancement is not uniformly observed across all experiments, the disentangling framework developed here provides a concrete setting in which such effects can be systematically explored.

 We emphasize that batch normalization and ReLU activations are essential in this setting.
 In particular, when disentangling circuits became too deep, we observed vanishing gradients that led to poor training and higher loss.
 We substantially improved performance by inserting additional nonlinearities and normalization layers inside the disentangling circuits, beyond those already present in the original TNN.
 This behavior is reminiscent of the training instabilities reported in deep linear networks (DLNs)-such as plateaus and vanishing gradients with increasing depth \cite{saxe2013exact}-where the absence of nonlinearities fundamentally compromises trainability.
 With these extra nonlinear layers, our hybrid tensor-network models retained stable training and achieved the accuracies reported in Tables~\ref{table:implicit_mnist} and~\ref{table:implicit_cifar}.